Bainsbe/unifyiq/unifyiq/README.md

       ```
     - Run `docker-compose down` to bring it down

-## Alternative Testing Setup
+## Alternative Testing Setup - TODO FIX THIS

-- If you don't want to setup Airbyte and Slackbot, you can use the data in [resources/](/data/fetchers/slack) folder
+- If you don't want to setup Slackbot, you can use the data in [resources/](/data/fetchers/slack) folder
 - Copy the files to `/tmp/airbyte_local/unifyiq_slack` folder
     ```commandline
     mkdir -p /tmp/airbyte_local/unifyiq_slack